-The natural solution is to define a new IDL interface that inherits from both Bank and Manager, and for the C++ implementation class to inherit from the BOAlmpl class corresponding to that new interface.
+The natural solution is to define a new IDL interface that inherits from both Bank and Manager, and for the C++ implementation class to inherit from the BOAImpl class corresponding to that new interface.

 If it is not possible to introduce the new IDL interface, you can proceed as follows.
-Class BigBankImpl can inherit from one of the BOAlmpl classes, for example BankBOAImpl, but it should include functions to implement all of the functions in Bank and Manager:
+Class BigBankImpl can inherit from one of the BOAImpl classes, for example BankBOAImpl, but it should include functions to implement all of the functions in Bank and Manager:

 '''

 // C++

 class BigBankImpl : public virtual BankBOAImpl {

 public:

 BigBankImpl();

 ~BigBankImpl();

 // Functions for Bank IDL operations:

 Account_ptr newAccount(const char name,

-CORBA::Environment& env =
+CORBA::Environment& IT_env =

-CORBA::default_environment);
+CORBA::IT_chooseDefaultEnv());

 void deleteAccount(Account_ptr a,

-CORBA::Environment& env =
+CORBA::Environment& IT_env =

-CORBA::default environment);
+CORBA::IT_chooseDefaultEnv());

 // Functions for Manager IDL operations:

 Account_ptr firstAccount

-(CORBA::Environment& env =
+(CORBA::Environment& IT_env =

-CORBA::default environment);
+CORBA::IT_chooseDefaultEnv());

 '''